ViktorKob/portfolio/README.md

 ### Prioritization

 In general, my focus is on getting features to market as soon as possible, both for the added value and to gain feedback early.
-Secondly, I priotize expanding the core of stability in the more mature part of the system.
+Secondly, I prioritize expanding the core of stability in the more mature part of the system.
 I try to observe the following:

 - Never get sucked down by irrelevant details, time spend working on one component is time not spend working on everything else
 - Make it work at all, before trying to make it nice